reclaimprotocol/attestor-core/docs/claim-creation.md

 	- The client & server now use `K2` to encrypt/decrypt messages.
 5. Note: one can publish `K1` to the witness, and so it can decrypt the messages using `K1`.
 However, the witness cannot decrypt messages encrypted with `K2` as it does not have access to `M'`.

+### Why we need separate keys for each chunk

+Post the TLS handshake, we have a set of symmetric keys that are used to encrypt/decrypt messages.
+These keys do not change during the connection (unless via a `KeyUpdate` message).

+This means that if we send the key for one chunk of data to the witness, it can decrypt all the data sent before & after that chunk.

+Moreover, the IV/nonce used to encrypt the messages does change but since the nonce is fairly straightforward to predict.
+This means that if the witness has access to the key for one chunk, it can predict the nonce for the next chunk & decrypt it.

 ### Transcript Matching

 The witness must match the transcript the user is claiming to have sent & received over the tunnel with the actual transcript it has stored.